Skip to content

 Sword of the SPIRIT (Word of God) (v.
 17)

-What it is: Bible—God's Word spoken/applied.
-Why it matters: This is our OFFENSIVE weapon (others are defensive).
+What it is: The Bible, God's Word spoken and applied.
+Why it matters: This is our OFFENSIVE weapon (the others are defensive).
 Jesus defeated Satan by quoting Scripture (Matt 4:1-11).
-God's Word = power against enemy.
+God's Word = power against the enemy.
 How to put it on: Memorize verses for specific battles (temptation, fear, lies).
 When attacked, speak Scripture aloud: "It is written..."
-Word of God defeats enemy every time.
+The Word of God defeats the enemy every time.

 💡